ipfs-cluster/ipfs-cluster-website/content/documentation/concepts/backups.md

 weight = 50
 +++

-# Data, backups and recovery
+# Data, backups, and recovery

 The configurations and data persisted by a running IPFS Cluster peer (with `ipfs-cluster-service`) is, by default, in the `$HOME/.ipfs-cluster/` folder.
 A Cluster peer persists several types of information on disk: